- Define business requirements (assets and wireless access needs).

 - Identify software required on stations, APs and authentication servers.

 - For link-layer crypto, apply WPA upgrades to APs.

 - For network/transport crypto, choose tunneling protocol and cipher(s).

-- Determine key distribution
+- Determine key distribution and refresh method.

 Deployment and beyond